 Check out this video of one of Mike Richardson’s birthday dances, dancing Balboa.
 The song was c.
 230 bpm!
 (You can also find other examples of Balboa dancing on You Tube.)

-Where can I learn Balboa?
+Where can I learn Balboa in Lexington?

 (2) Private lessons.
 Want to learn Balboa but don’t want to wait for the Hepcats group classes – and- want to progress at a much faster rate?
 Take private Balboa lessons with Mike & Mary!
 Private lessons are an excellent way to learn Balboa, given the unique and sometimes subtle character of the dance.
 For Balboa, the individual attention from working one-on-one with the instructors is a big help in progressing at a much faster rate.